-This doesn’t mean you need to be pushing ads on every single social network in existence.
+This doesn’t mean you need to be pushing ads and content on every single social network in existence.

 Instead, figure out which platforms are best for your business and go from there.
 Plan out a detailed social media campaign.
 Let’s look at the strengths and weaknesses of some of the biggest platforms.

 It’s the reigning king of social media.
-A whopping 69% of adults in the US use Facebook.
-Its audience is huge and diverse, and it sends the most website referral traffic compared to other networks.
-About 75% of females and 63% of males are users.
-Representation across age groups is fairly equal, but highest amongst the 18–64 crowd.
-People go to Facebook for news, entertainment, staying connected with others, and shopping.
+A whopping 69% of adults in the US use Facebook.2 Its audience is huge and diverse, and it sends the most website referral traffic compared to other networks.
+About 75% of women use Facebook, while about 63% of men use it.3 Representation across age groups is fairly equal, but highest amongst the 18–64 crowd.
+People tend to go to Facebook for news, entertainment, staying connected with others, and shopping.

-It’s also one of the most popular networks, but the audience is a little more narrow.
+Instagram is also one of the most popular social media networks around, but the audience is a little more narrow.
 It’s hugely popular with younger crowds, including millenials and Gen Zers.
-Like Facebook, Instagram is slightly more popular with women than with men.
-Most importantly, it’s a highly visual network—which means it’s best for brands with really cool or interesting-looking products.
+Like Facebook, Instagram is slightly more popular with women than with men.8 Most importantly, it’s a highly visual network—which means it’s best for brands with really cool or interesting-looking products.
 You can post both static images and short videos, but the one drawback is that it’s not the best for driving traffic to your website.

 Instagram is great for advertising though, because it allows for both organic and paid strategies.
 And since it’s so visual, it’s not hard to capture your audience’s attention—if you have a well-curated feed.
 Did we mention that Instagram is also incredibly popular?
-Each month, over 1 billion people are accessing Instagram.
-Not to mention the 1 million advertisers that are working on the platform.
-So if you’re not on Instagram yet and if you’ve got a beautiful product, you’re missing out.
+Each month, over 1 billion people are accessing Instagram.9 Not to mention the 1 million advertisers that are working on the platform.10 So if you’re not on Instagram yet and if you’ve got a beautiful product, you might be missing out.

-It’s relatively less popular but still relevant, with 22% of American adults on the platform.
-Slightly more men than women are using Twitter, and it’s most popular with 18–24 year-olds.
-Like with Facebook, some people might consider Twitter a news platform as well as social media.
+Twitter is (relatively) less popular but still has a large user base, with 22% of American adults on the platform.
+Slightly more men than women are using Twitter, and it’s most popular with 18–24 year-olds.11 Like with Facebook, some people might consider Twitter a news platform as well as social media.
 (Is that a good idea?
 Probably not, but that’s just us.)
 Sharing content, aka “retweeting,” is pretty common and is a huge reason why many posts on Twitter go viral.